 Low Incomes: Many low and minimum wage workers cannot afford food and shelter.
-Over the past twenty-five years, wages for the lowest income workers have not kept pace with the increase in living costs, nor the increase in salaries of those in the highest income brackets.
-The minimum wage has continually decreased in value since the late 1960s; adjusting for inflation, the current minimum wage is worth 27% less than it was in 1968.
+Over the past twenty-five years, wages for the lowest income workers have not kept pace with the increase in living costs, nor with the increase in salaries of those in the highest income brackets.
 This leaves the lowest income workers unable to afford necessities like housing, food and medical care.

-Lack of Affordable Medical Care: The cost of health care and insurance has risen dramatically over past years and can cost a family up to $8000/year.
+Lack of Affordable Medical Care: The cost of health care and insurance has risen dramatically over past years and can cost a family up to $8000 a year.
 For families living on low or middle incomes, this cost can be prohibitive.
 For families or individuals that lack health insurance, a sudden illness, chronic disease, or accident can be financially devastating.

 Cuts in federal assistance for housing programs and social services have coincided with the rise in homelessness in the U.S. During the 1950s and 1960s, federal housing programs and services nearly eradicated homelessness; however, during the 1980s, housing programs were slashed by half and the homeless population in the U.S. began to grow.

-Programs designed to provide a safety net for people living at or near the poverty line, like Temporary Assistance for Needy Families (TANF), have faced changes or cuts that often make it more difficult or impossible for people at risk of or experiencing homelessness to access services.
+Programs designed to provide a safety net for people living at or near the poverty line, like Temporary Assistance for Needy Families (TANF), have faced changes or cuts that have often made it more difficult or impossible for people to access services.
 TANF components like sanctions, work requirements, time limits, and immigrant restrictions cut many people off from benefits.
 Without a safety net to help, many of the lowest income people must choose between things like food, medical care, and housing to make ends meet.

-We can end homelessness in the U.S. by tackling its root causes-low wages and a lack of affordable housing-and by improving support services like TANF, housing vouchers, and health care.
+We can end homelessness in the U.S. by tackling its root causes, including low wages and a lack of affordable housing, and by improving support services like TANF, housing vouchers, and health care.